lehrblogger/lehrblogger.com-octopress/source/_posts/2008-09-17-intro-to-computational-media-hw2.md

   - assignments
   - ITP
   - ITP - ICM
-excerpt: "Getting more comfortable with complexity."
+blurb: "Getting more comfortable with complexity."
-show_excerpt: true
+show_blurb: true
 ---
 I expanded on my previous Koch Snowflake Processing sketch to allow for simple zooming and moving.
 This Zoom Snowflake is also at [OpenProcessing][1].